Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Substitutions And Additions

-CHOCOLATE: You can omit the chopped semi-sweet chocolate chunks from the cookie recipe and just add an additional ½ cup of chips.
-You can also swap out the semi-sweet for milk chocolate chips if you prefer.
+CHOCOLATE: You can also swap out the semi-sweet for milk chocolate chips if you prefer.
 A combination of milk and semi-sweet chocolate is also a great option.
+Additional options include dark chocolate chips or white chocolate chips.

-BUTTER: If using unsalted (or sweet cream) butter, then you will need to increase the amount of salt in this chocolate chunk marshmallow cookies recipe to ¾ teaspoons.
+BUTTER: If using unsalted butter or sweet cream butter, you will need to increase the salt in this chocolate chunk marshmallow cookies recipe to three-quarters of a teaspoon.

 How To Make This Marshmallow Cookies Recipe

 STEP ONE: Sift together the all-purpose flour, cornstarch, baking soda, and salt in a medium bowl.
-Set dry ingredients aside.
+Set the dry ingredients aside in their separate bowl.

 butter, brown sugar, sugar blended together

-STEP THREE: Add the egg and egg yolk to the bowl, one at a time, followed by the vanilla extract and beat for another 1 to 2 minutes or just until fully incorporated.
+STEP THREE: Add the egg and egg yolk to the bowl, one at a time, followed by the vanilla extract, and beat for another one to two minutes or just until fully incorporated.

 chocolate chip, baking bar, and frozen mini marshmallows folded into the cookie dough